?? HOT TAKE

 Gemini's 2M Token Window vs Claude's 200K: The Math That Actually Matters for Content Creators visual intelligence graphic

 We calculated the true cost-per-page for processing 500-page codebases.
 The 'bigger window' doesn't mean cheaper—and sometimes means slower.
 Founders misunderstand token economics and pick models based on marketing claims, not actual cost-per-output.
-Here's what the math actually says.
+Here's what we found when we stopped listening to hype and started doing the math.

 Why This Is Actually Your Problem